grame-cncm/faust/architecture/soul/README.md

 # faust2soul

 The **faust2soul** tool compiles a Faust DSP program in a folder containing the SOUL source code and SOUL patch.
 The result can be a monophonic DSP or a MIDI controllable polyphonic one (when the DSP describes an instrument, following the `freq, gain, gate` [parameter naming convention](https://faust.grame.fr/doc/manual/index.html#midi-polyphony-support)).
-The resulting SOUL code can be played using the *soul* program, or by pasting and compiling the code in the [SOUL Playground](https://soul.dev/playground):
+The resulting SOUL code can be played using the **soul** runtime, or by pasting and compiling the code in the [SOUL Playground](https://soul.dev/playground):

 `faust2soul [-midi] [-nvoices <num>] [-effect auto|<effect.dsp>] [-juce] [-dsp] [-play] [additional Faust options (-cn foo -double...)] <file.dsp>`